jonatansegovia-borderless/-readme-ssh-sourcetree-ENG/README.md

   ![](./img/16.png)

-- 4.2 - The following popup will appear, and give it 'Load'.
+- 4.2 - The following popup will appear, and select 'Load'.

   ![](./img/17.png)